-The re-assessment (supplementary examination) is normally conducted one week prior to the commencement of the new semester.
+The re-assessment is normally conducted one week prior to the commencement of the new semester.

-6.2 Final Results and Award
+6.7 Final Results and Award

-- 6.2.1 A student eligible for the award of Diploma or under graduate on successful completion of the prescribed course.
-S/he must be a registered student of the college. - 6.2.2 The overall mark at the end of each semester is the mark awarded for each module in that semester weighted by the proportional size (or credit value) of that module.
+6.7.1 The overall mark at the end of each semester is the mark awarded for each module in that semester weighted by the proportional size (or credit value) of that module.